igib-rna-tails/gw3-RACE_analysis/README.md

 ## Stages of data analysis

 ### 0. Preparation of STAR index
-The first stage of gw-3'RACE sequencing data analysis is the preparation of the index.
+The first stage of gw-3'RACE sequencing data analysis is preparing the index.
 In our script, we use the STAR aligner.
 Below is an example code for preparing a STAR reference for S. pombe yeast.
 Please pay attention to the appropriate selection of references, downloading them, and placing them in the appropriate directory to which we will refer later.
 I suggest creating a genome directory and directing the indexed references there.

 ```
 # Create new directory
 mkdir genome/
-# Save the reference file in fasta format in new directory
+# Save the reference file in fasta format in the new directory
 # Prepare STAR index, an example:
 STAR --runMode genomeGenerate --genomeDir genome/ --genomeFastaFiles genome/Schizosaccharomyces_pombe.ASM294v2.dna.toplevel.fa
 ```